Synlestes weyersii

 commonly known as a bronze needle.

 It is endemic to south-eastern Australia, where it inhabits streams and rivers.

 Synlestes weyersii is a large to very large damselfly, coloured a metallic bronze-black to green-black with yellow markings.
 It perches with its wings partially or fully outspread.

+Etymology

+The genus name Synlestes is derived from the Greek σύν (syn, "together"), combined with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").

+In 1869, Edmond de Sélys Longchamps named this species weyersii, an eponym honouring Joseph Léopold de Weyers, Secretary and Librarian of La Société Entomologique de Belgique, for his services to entomology.